base-org/web/apps/base-docs/base-camp/docs/contracts-and-basic-functions/basic-types.md

 // (defaultValue == explicitValue) <-- true
 ```

 Types can be cast from one type to another, but not as freely as you may expect.
-For example, to convert a `uint256` into a `int8`, you need two cast twice:
+For example, to convert a `uint256` into a `int8`, you need to cast twice:

 ```solidity
 uint256 first = 1;